maxamed-calia11/AMD-7000-Series-VFIO/README.md

 ### So, why can't we remove the kernel module?

-That's what I was stuck wondering for so long, but I now know that processes and daemons can directly use the driver .ko file, and will not show up here, but still throw an error.
+That's what I was stuck wondering for so long, but I now know that processes and daemons can directly use the driver .ko file, and will NOT show up here, but still throw an error.

-To find these pesky services and processes, run this command(RUN THIS ONLY AFTER `start.sh` after the modprobe error appears):
+To find these pesky services and processes, run this command(RUN THIS ONLY AFTER `start.sh` and after the modprobe error appears and you Ctrl+C'd the script):

 `sudo lsof | grep amdgpu`

+### If this gives a huge output that is more than a few lines, and includes stuff from your display manager, wayland, xorg, or other processes, then your display manager is not shut down, make sure it is fully shut down (for me I execute `sudo systemctl stop sddm`) before proceeding

 In my case, a process which controls my fans, `coolercontrold` was using the amdgpu kernel driver.
 By stopping this service, and re-running the script, SUCCESS!
 My gpu was successfully detatched!
 Any services or processes you find must be stopped in the `start.sh` (I have a comment where you need to place the commands in the file).
 Also, restart these processes and services in the `revert.sh` file so that your desktop and apps can be properly restored.